Apportionment (politics): Apportionment by party list

+These apportionment methods can be categorized into largest remainder methods and highest averages methods.

 Malapportionment

 Malapportionment is the creation of electoral districts with divergent ratios of voters to representatives.
 For example, if one single-member district has 10,000 voters and another has 100,000 voters, voters in the former district have ten times the influence, per person, over the governing body.
 The malapportionment can be measured by seats-to-votes ratio.
 Malapportionment may be deliberate, for reasons such as biasing representation toward geographic areas or a minority over equality of individuals.
 For example, in a federation, each member unit may have the same representation regardless of its population.

 The effect might not be just a vague empowerment of some voters but a systematic bias to the nation's government.
 Many instances worldwide arise in which large, sparsely populated rural regions are given equal representation to densely packed urban areas.
 As an example, in the United States, the Republican Party benefits from institutional advantages to rural states with low populations, such that the Senate and the Presidency may reflect results counter to the total popular vote.

 Unequal representation can be measured in the following ways: